tanishq826/README/README.md

 ## Currently

-🟢 Deepening my Databricks + dbt skills — working on a more complex multi-source pipeline with real-world schemas.
-Also brushing up on distributed systems fundamentals and exploring Kafka for streaming data.
+🟢 Deepening my Data Engineering and Data Analysis skills — working on a more complex multi-source pipeline with real-world schemas.
+And brushing up on analytics fundamentals and exploring for dashboards development dynamically.

-Actively looking for **remote data engineering roles** where I can build robust pipelines from day one.
+Actively looking for **remote data roles** where I can build robust pipelines and performance reports & dashboards from day one.

 ---